jiinjeong/CSVolunteer/README.md

             margin: 30px 10px;
           }
           ```
-        * To apply a margin of one width to the top of an element, a margin of a width thickness to the left and right, and a margin of yet a different width to the bottom, specify three values, separated by spaces.
+        * To apply a margin of one width to the top of an element, a margin of a different width to the left and right, and a margin of yet a different width to the bottom, specify three values, separated by spaces.
           * The first value will be applied to the top, the second will be applied to the left and right, and the third will be applied to the bottom.
           * For example:
           ```css